-- Some courses require a certain amount of credits (e.g. 30 credits) to be completed before a student can register for the course. - Check the course description on eServices to find out if there is a credit requirement for the course.
+- Some courses require a certain amount of credits (e.g. 30 credits) to be completed before a student can register for the course. - Check the DARS to see how many credits have been earned. - Check the course description on eServices to find out if there is a credit requirement for the course.